Overview of Research Topics

 In Piezoelectric molecules, electrical current is generated due to the deformation of molecule.
 This was observed recently in 4,16-dibromo[2.2]paracyclophane and heptahelicene derived molecules.
 To enhance the Piezoelectric response, molecules with low conductance and a high dipole moment are required.

-Fabrication of novel nanometers long electronic devices with single-atom level precision has been recently possible in chemically-synthesised bottom up molecular graphene nanoribbons (MGNRs).
-It has been predicted that MGNRs should display half-metallicity, magnetic and topological effects solely when their edges are shaped with molecular precision.
-Although MGNRs now provide the necessary structural control, but their potential for quantum electronics remains unexplored.
-In nanoscale transport group, we exploit MGNRs as building blocks for nanoelectronic applications.
+Fabrication of novel nanometers long electronic devices with single-atom level precision has been recently possible in chemically-synthesised bottom up graphene nanoribbons (GNRs).
+It has been predicted that GNRs should display half-metallicity, magnetic and topological effects solely when their edges are shaped with molecular precision.
+Although GNRs now provide the necessary structural control, but their potential for quantum electronics remains unexplored.
+In device modelling group, we exploit GNRs as building blocks for nanoelectronic applications.